daenvil/MCDatapacks/pages/recyclecraft/better_stonecutter.md

 ## Features

+{% include comments/tip.html content="There are two versions of this datapack:<br/><br/>&nbsp;&#x2022;&nbsp;The **\"OP\" version**: adds recipes according to my own judgement of what is balanced, but may be considered to be over-powered by some.<br/>&nbsp;&#x2022;&nbsp;The **\"vanilla-balanced\" version**: adds recipes more accordingly to the conversion rates of the regular vanilla recipes, to make the datapack less exploitable to those that prefer a more restricted experience.<br/><br/>See below for a summary of the differences between versions." %}

 Products of stonecutting are given recipes so they can be cut again into smaller or equal-size items (for example, stairs into slabs).

 - Some items can now be obtained through stonecutting:
     - Stone/blackstone &#x21D2; pressure plates, buttons
     - Nether Bricks &#x21D2; Nether Brick fence, Nether brick
-    - Quartz &#x21D2; Nether quartz
+    - Quartz &#x21D2; Nether quartz ("OP" version only)
-    - Sandstone &#x21D2; sand
+    - Sandstone &#x21D2; sand ("OP" version only)
-    - Copper &#x21D2; copper ingots
+    - Copper &#x21D2; copper ingots, copper grates, copper doors, etc.
-    - Iron &#x21D2; doors, pressure plates, iron bars, iron ingots
+    - Iron &#x21D2; doors, pressure plates, iron bars, iron ingots, chains ("OP" version only)
     - Gold &#x21D2; pressure plates, gold ingots
-    - Prismarine &#x21D2; prismarine shards
+    - Prismarine &#x21D2; prismarine shards ("OP" version only)
-    - Amethyst blocks or clusters &#x21D2; amethyst shards
+    - Amethyst blocks or clusters &#x21D2; amethyst shards ("OP" version only)
     - Mud bricks &#x21D2; Packed mud

-{% include comments/important.html content='Some of these recipes alter the vanilla balance by adding new ways to obtain certain items (for example, sand from sandstone or amethyst shards from blocks).
-I added them because I thought it made sense, but if you don\'t like it, it\'s possible to remove these recipes by simply going into the datapack\'s <code>data/dnv.recyclecraft/recipes/stonecutter/</code> folder and removing the recipes that you don\'t want (they are organized in subfolders, so it is easy to identify them and bulk-remove them).' %}
+{% include comments/important.html content='If you don\'t like some of the recipes, it\'s possible to remove them by simply going into the datapack\'s <code>data/dnv.better_stonecutter/recipes/</code> folder and removing the recipes that you don\'t want (they are organized in subfolders, so it is easy to identify them and bulk-remove them).' %}

 - You can switch between stone types (and their products) more easily:
-    - Stone can be cut into: smooth stone, stone bricks, cobblestone
+    - Stone can be cut into: stone bricks, cobblestone
     - Stone bricks can be cut into cobblestone
     - Mossy cobblestone can be cut into cobblestone
     - Mossy stone bricks can be cut into: mossy cobblestone, regular stone bricks, cobblestone